simensen/graceminot.com/source/beliefs.md

 ---
 # What We Believe

-Grace Lutheran Church is a small 15-member congregation of the [Wisconsin Evangelical Lutheran Synod](http://www.wels.net).
-Our focus is spreading the inerrant word of God to Christ's children throughout the Minot area.

-We meet for service on the 1st, 2nd, and 3rd Sundays of the month at 2 p.m. in the fellowship hall of [Immanuel Baptist Church]({{site.url}}/location).

 ### What is the Bible?

 *   The inspired and inerrant Word of God (John 10:35, II Peter 1:21)